Russell City Reparative Justice Project

 In the early 1960s, Russell City was annexed into the City of Hayward as part of a redevelopment plan that entailed the relocation of Russell City residents and businesses and rezoning property for industrial development.

 On Nov.
 16, 2021, the Hayward City Council voted unanimously to issue a formal apology for the City’s historical role in the perpetuation of racial discrimination and racially disparate impacts through its past actions and inactions.

 The apology resolution specifically cited Hayward’s participation in the redevelopment of Russell City, whose population was made up largely of African American, Latinx and other People of Color.

 The Russell City Reparative Justice Project (RCRJP) is the City of Hayward’s response to a recommendation of its Community Services Commission, which called for The City to work with former Russell City residents and descendants to “determine appropriate restitution” for the City of Hayward’s involvement in inequitable treatment and the forced relocation of Russell City Community members.

-In cooperation and coordination with former Russell City residents and descendants and other community stakeholders, the RCRJP is being carried out in three to four phases of work—some of which may take place concurrently.
+In cooperation and coordination with former Russell City residents and descendants and other community stakeholders, the RCRJP is being carried out in four phases of work—some of which may take place concurrently.

 - Phase 1 of the Project is the Pre-Work Phase and entails discovery, fact-finding and academic research; formation of a governing structure for the Project team and participants; and identifying and contacting former residents and descendants.